-Inside Tom Hanks and Rita Wilson's Love Story: 30 Years of Family, Travel, Foot Rubs and the Best Damn Support System Ever
+Inside Tom Hanks and Rita Wilson's Love Story: No Matter What, We'll Be With Each Other

 "We have so much fun," Wilson told E!
 News at the Inferno premiere in 2016.
 "Being on location is one of the greatest things.
 We've gone all over the world.
 We've taken our family.
 We've gotten to live in cities that you normally wouldn't get to live in and become a normal person and going to the market and finding your favorite coffee store and shop.
 Just pretending that you're a local and that's really great.
 You don't feel rushed."

-But while she was describing the considerable perks of being Tom Hanks and Rita Wilson, their day-to-day also includes maintaining a certain level of privacy to counter the publicity that comes with being the faces of all that's right in the world.
+But while she was describing the considerable perks of being Tom Hanks and Rita Wilson, their day-to-day also includes trying to maintain a certain level of privacy to counter the publicity that comes with being the faces of all that's still right in the world.

-Asked what they had planned for her birthday the next day, Wilson told us," Oh we're not talking about that, those are private plans."
-"Ix-nay on the an-plays," Hanks offered.
+Asked what they had planned for her birthday the next day, Wilson told E!," Oh we're not talking about that, those are private plans."

+"Ix-nay on the an-plays," Hanks interjected.
 "Gotta maintain the temple sometimes, you know?
 Nobody's allowed inside the holy of holies, if you know what I mean."
-Last year Hanks similarly described plans for their 29th anniversary as "top-secret plans that are going to set the world on fire."
+In 2017 Hanks similarly described plans for their 29th anniversary as "top-secret plans that are going to set the world on fire."

 The pair are prominently visible as a Hollywood power couple but aside from interview-friendly family anecdotes, peppered in recent years by the occasional Instagram post featuring their now-adult kids (in addition to Colin and Elizabeth from Hanks' first marriage they have sons Chet and Truman together), they maintain a pretty glossy exterior (Hanks sharing his bursitis procedure on WhoSay notwithstanding).

-They always protected their children's privacy when they were young and are the opposite of a tabloid-friendly couple—which they've had an easier time of than some, getting together and raising their kids in the less-information age.
+They always protected their children's privacy when the kids were little and are the opposite of a tabloid-friendly couple—though they've had an easier time of than some, getting together and raising their kids in the less-information age.

 That being said, even these two aren't immune from the specter of split rumors that has haunted pretty much every celebrity couple to ever dare go public.
 But in true unicorn fashion, Hanks and Wilson managed to capture the elusive National Enquirer public apology in 2016 when the tabloid erroneously reported that they were going to divorce.
 The usually unflappable couple agreed that the story was "insulting."